MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltfastiomdlreadcomplete.md

 ### -param MdlChain [in]

-On return, a pointer to a linked list of one or more MDLs that point to the cached file data.
+A pointer to a linked list of memory descriptor lists (MDLs) that the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltfastiomdlread">FltFastIoMdlRead</a> routine allocated.

 ## -returns